 One doctrine all the cults and false religions (aside from Roman Catholicism) have in common is that they all deny or distort the doctrine of the Trinity.
-To the Jehovah’s Witness cult the Trinity is anathema.
+To the Jehovah’s Witness cult, the Trinity is anathema.
 Same with Islam.
-In fact, in Islam to belief in the Trinity is considered an unforgivable sin (Surah 4:48; 5:72-73).
+In fact, in Islam to believe in the Trinity is considered an unforgivable sin (Surah 4:48; 5:72-73).

 What is the Trinity?